-The curriculum in our school is designed to be accessed by all children who attend the school.
-If we think it necessary to modify some children's access to the curriculum, in order to meet their needs, then we do this only after their parents have been consulted.
+The curriculum in our school is designed to be accessed by all pupils who attend the school.
+If we think it necessary to modify some pupils access to the curriculum, in order to meet their needs, then we do this only after their parents have been consulted.

-If children have special needs, our school does all it can to meet the individual needs.
-If a child displays signs of having special needs, then his/her teacher makes an assessment of this need.
-In most instances the teacher is able to provide the resources and educational opportunities that meet the child's needs, within normal class organisation.
-If a child's need is more severe, he/she will receive additional help from the workshop teacher or in house specialist teacher.
-We always provide additional resources and support for children with special needs.
+If pupils have special needs or additional learning requirements, our school does all it can to meet the individual needs.
+If a pupil displays signs of having special needs, then their teacher makes an assessment of this need.
+In most instances the teacher is able to provide the resources and educational opportunities that meet the pupil's needs, within normal class organisation.
+If a pupil's need is more severe, they will receive additional help from the teacher and Learning Support Department to meet their specific learning needs.
+We always provide additional resources and support for pupils with special needs.

-The school provides an Individual Educational Plan (IEP) for each of the children who are on the special needs register.
+The school provides an Individual Educational Plan (IEP) for each of the pupils who are on the special needs register.
 This sets out the nature of the special need or concern and outlines how the school will aim to address it.
-The IEP also sets out targets for improvement, so that we can review and monitor the progress of each child at regular intervals.
+The IEP also sets out targets for improvement, so that we can review and monitor the progress of each pupil at regular intervals.

-We are committed to meeting the needs of children in our school who have disabilities, as we are to meeting the needs of all groups of children within our school.
+We are committed to meeting the needs of pupils in our school who have disabilities, as we are to meeting the needs of all groups of pupils within our school.
 The school complies fully with the requirements of the amended Disability Discrimination Act that came into effect in September 2002.
-All reasonable steps are taken to ensure that these children are not placed at a substantial disadvantage compared to non-disabled children.
-Teaching and learning are appropriately modified for children with disabilities.
+All reasonable steps are taken to ensure that these pupils are not placed at a substantial disadvantage compared to non-disabled pupils.
+Teaching and learning are appropriately modified for pupils with disabilities.
 For example, they may be given additional time to complete certain activities, or the teaching materials may be adapted.